 - Senior's School Tax Rebate - please visit website here

 The Senior's School Tax Rebate has changed effective 2016.
-The 2016 Rebate will be claimed when you file your 2016 income tax return in the spring of 2017.
+The Rebate can be claimed when you file your income tax return.
 This means that a separate application for the Rebate is no longer necessary.
 It also means that in future years, you will be able to make retroactive claims for up to three years, but no further back than the 2016 Rebate.

 - Farmland School Tax Rebate – please visit website here

 The Manitoba government is offering a rebate of up to 80% of the school taxes levied on your farmland for 2016.
 The Farmland School Tax Rebate reduces the net school taxes paid on your farmland.
 Your application for the 2016 tax year must be received by MASC by March 31, 2017.

 If you are a Manitoba resident who owns farmland in Manitoba and you paid your 2016 property taxes, you may be eligible for the rebate.
 The rebate applies only to the school taxes assessed on your farmland and does not apply to residences or buildings.

 How to apply

 If you received a rebate for 2015, a 2016 application form was mailed to you.
 You can also download an application form from masc.mb.ca or pick one up from your local Manitoba Agricultural Services Corporation (MASC) office, Manitoba Agriculture office or municipal office.